SagarBansal7/iOS-Application-Solution-Firms/README.md

 ![image 6](https://user-images.githubusercontent.com/37155988/92641458-c44e8b80-f2ac-11ea-9875-9a01cd77ab43.png)

-<div align="center">(Here, x-axis represents the price in USD, y-axis represents the number of applications, and color varies by the weighted average of ratings per application (Deep Red being the lowest and Deep Blue being the highest value).)</div>
+<div align="center">(Here, x-axis represents the price in USD, y-axis represents the number of applications, and color varies by the weighted average of ratings per application (deep red being the lowest and deep blue being the highest value).)</div>

 While Social Networking apps have the second lowest average price ($0.03), corresponding to the highest number of inferred users (ratings per app ratio of ~58K) there are also a number of paid apps that are in the top 5 categories by app usage.
 Particularly, the Reference and Music categories have the third ($4.837) and fourth ($4.835) highest average price per app and they also have the third (22,411) and second (28,842) maximum number of downloads, suggesting that customers are willing to pay a higher price for Music apps, as well as for practical applications such as the ones in the Reference categories.
 (See Figure 4 below)